… new possibilities.

 Establishing a personal “Year Of” is a great way of finding and thinking about new possibilities and enjoying the benefits they can bring.

 New Year resolutions often lead to failure by locking out possibilities.
 Statements that begin with “I will” or “I will not” become sink holes into which hope and action disappear.

 In contrast, a personal Year Of can focus your attention and then encourage continued focus over the next 12 months.

-I started in 2010, and it’s been a mixed bag of blessings.
-There are tricks to increase the likelihood of success.
+It started in 2010.
+That’s 8 years ago, and it’s been a mixed bag of blessings.
+I’ve learnt some tricks to increase the likelihood of success.

 2010 – The Year of Music

 I cannot remember the exact trigger for my first Year Of.
 I recall noticing that the health care rebate for a doctor’s visit nicely covered the cost of a music CD.
 I possibly noticed this because my local Medicare office was very near a music shop.
 (For readers not in Australia, our Government Medicare program refunds a portion of some medical costs.)
 It had been some time since I expanded my music collection, and there was an unused iPod Nano sitting in my desk.
 The idea popped in from somewhere – 2010 would be my Year of Music.

 It worked a treat.
 I love my iPod Nano.
 I also have some wonderful new music to listen to.